 The University maintains a nonqualified deferred compensation plan for the benefit of certain doctors associated with various medical groups.
 The plan is an unsecured promise to pay income in the future.
-As of June 30, 2022 and 2021, the plan liabilities totaled \$356 thousand and \$328 thousand, respectively.
+As of June 30, 2023 and 2022, the plan's liabilities totaled \$378 thousand and \$356 thousand, respectively.
 The assets are included in inventories, prepaid expenses, and other assets and the liabilities are included in accounts payable and accrued expenses on the accompanying combined statements of financial position.